-The program focuses on helping practicing managers reach a higher level of skills in analytics and analytics leadership.
-The program teaches analytics tools, analytics design, and the communication, teaming, and leadership skills to lead analytics teams and organizations facing an increasing need and capabilities for analytics.
-This part-time program meets twice per week in the weekday evenings synchronously for approximately 2 hours per synchronous session.
+This part-time program meets twice per week in the weekday evenings, synchronously, for approximately 2 hours per session.
 Instruction includes a balanced approach of synchronous and asynchronous instructional activities that feature a high-touch online program.
-Three residencies round out the program with orientation, team building, leadership, and communication training as well as integration with industry leaders in analytics.

 4.5 Doctor of Philosophy in Business Administration (Ph.D.)